brewinski/avante-cody.nvim/README.md

 > ⚠️ **Important Rate Limit Warning**: Free, Pro, and Enterprise Starter accounts **will likely hit rate limits** without the recommended configuration below, making the tool unusable until limits reset.

+> ⚡ **Account Ban Warning**: Using Cody Free or Pro accounts outside of Sourcegraph's official IDE may result in your account being flagged for spam and potentially banned.
+This is due to Sourcegraph's Acceptable Use Policy.
+Enterprise accounts are not affected by this limitation however there are no garantees.
+If you're using a Free or Pro account, please be aware of this risk.

 ### ⚠️ Recommended Configuration to Avoid Rate Limits

 1. **Avante Settings** - Disable high-usage tools: